 Microlit Beatus Bottle top dispenser with Recirculation Valve Technology

-Microlit’s Bottle top dispenser, Beatus is power packed with dual mode re-circulation valve, which enables priming of the instrument without any loss of liquid.
-It is highly compatible with a variety of chemicals, and can be autoclaved easily.
+Microlit’s Bottle top dispenser, Beatus is power packed with a dual-mode re-circulation valve, which enables priming of the instrument without any loss of liquid.
+It is highly compatible with a variety of chemicals and can be autoclaved easily.
 The recirculation valve helps in re-directing the liquid reagent into the mounted bottle, thereby, preventing any unnecessary wastage while purging.
-The dispenser facilitates smooth and bubble free dispensing.
+The dispenser facilitates smooth and bubble-free dispensing.

 The instrument has numerous applications in the field of pharmaceuticals, academic research, food & beverages for dispensing corrosive acids, solvents and other reagents.
 It may also be used as an e-liquid bottle dispenser, Vape liquid dispenser, Hemp Oil dispenser and an essential oils bottle dispenser.